marko-londo/Sfere/README.md

 ## Text Normalization

-After cleaning the texts, the next step involves text normalization.
+After cleaning the texts, the next step involved text normalization.
 This process is essential for preparing the data for effective analysis by the AI model.

 ### Steps: